MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 ## Prerequisites

-- You will need a Mac OS computer which has Xcode 11 or later installed.
+- You will need a macOS computer which has Xcode 11 or later installed.

 - Your app must be targeted for iOS 12.2 or above.